Tarick/tscheduler/README.md

 ## Features

 * Multiple schedules per job to run the same command on different days at different times.
-This is not [Cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression) compatible implementation, I've struggled a lot trying to recall the position of specific time in its spec, so tscheduler was written to use fully specified time keywords in its config instead.
-It still uses some of Crontab constructs to specify schedule for convenience:
+This is not [Cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression) compatible implementation, I've struggled a lot trying to recall the position of specific time in its spec, so tscheduler was written to use the fully specified time keywords in its config instead.
+It still uses some Crontab constructs to specify schedule for convenience:

   * "*" - all time spec values, i.e. for minutes: 00 - 59.